jonasjacek/robots.txt/README.md

 ### Robots.txt Template

 The robots.txt file contain an alphabetically ordered whitelisting of legitimate web robots.
 Each bot is shortly described in a comment above the (list of) user-agent(s).
-Uncomment or delete bots (User-agents) you do not wish to allow on your website / you do not need to visit your website.
+Uncomment or delete bots (User-agents) you do not wish to allow on your website.

 There are two robots.txt file versions: